MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 ![Tape Gateway](../media/TapeGateway.png)

-* As with Volume Gateway, exposes S3 iSCSI protocol.
+* As with Volume Gateway, exposes S3 using the iSCSI protocol.
 * The primary difference between this and other offerings is that it is intended to be used with popular tape backup applications.
   * Most of the leading tape backup provioders have added Tape Gateway integrations into their products.
 * Will store backups as virtual tapes in S3, and later in S3 Glacier.

+## FSx File Gateway
+* Exposes *FSx for Windows* file systems hosted on AWS to a local network.
+* Has file cacheing to significantly increase performance.

 # Messaging/Queues
 * Using messaging/event-driven systems as middleware between two services introduces opportunity to utilise asynchronous communication.